thelukester92/ecs-engine-for-iphone/Engine/notes.md

 # Todo

-* Add a "zIndex" to TileLayers.
-	* Fixes "All tile layers are set to background."
 * Allow for multiple components of one type on a single object (colliders, renderables) -- use a dictionary of arrays.
 	* Fixes "Entities expect exactly one component of each type."